dmtrmrv/jivosite/README.txt

 === JivoSite ===
 Contributors: iamdmitrymayorov
-Tags: jivo, jivochat, jivosite, code, chat, admin, javascript Requires at least: 3.9.2
+Tags: jivo, jivochat, jivosite, code, chat, admin, javascript Requires at least: 4.3
-Tested up to: 4.2
+Tested up to: 4.6
 Stable tag: 0.1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin provides an option to integrate JivoSite code to your website.
+An easy way of adding JivoSite code to your website.

 == Description ==

+An easy way of adding JivoSite code to your website.

-This plugin provides option to integrate JivoSite code to your website without editing your theme.
+A better approach of adding JivoSite code to your website than editing theme files directly.
+Based on WordPress Plugin Boilerplate.
+Follows WordPress Coding Standards.

-This is a good practice to use a plugin instead of adding code manually, because if you update or change your theme, JivoSite code will still be present on your site.

-Based on the Plugin API, Coding Standards, and Documentation Standards.

 == Installation ==